jenciso/newblog/content/blog/create-a-simple-spring-boot-application-with-gradle/index.md

 ## Intro

-If you want to create a simple spring boot application likes a hello-world program, you don't need to use a IDE software for it.
-Gradle website has a simple tutorial that inspire me to writte this post.
+To create a simple spring boot application as a classic Hello World!", you don't need to use an IDE for it.
+Luckily, Gradle website show you a [simple tutorial] and I will show you how to do that.

-## Steps
+## Coding

-Initialize your project and choose the default options:
+Initialize your project:

 ```shell
 gradle init --type java-application
 ```

-The generated project will has the following structure
+It generates these files, pay attention to the directory structure.

 ```shell
 $ tree spring-hello-world/